craftcms/docs/docs/4.x/config/README.md

 - General: <config4:testToEmailAddress> &rarr; `CRAFT_TEST_TO_EMAIL_ADDRESS`

 ::: danger
-Note that any environment variable names matching the format of a known config setting will have the highest priority!
+Note that any environment variable names matching the format of a known config setting will have the [highest priority](#priority)!
 The `CRAFT_` prefix is intended to reduce the likelihood of collisions with other environment variables that a site, server, or platform might inject—so it’s actually _inadvisable_ to use this naming convention for site-specific variables you maintain.
 :::

-Enforcing a structure for database connection details (even with a multi-environment config file) can cause problems when working with others, or across environments—magic variables make it possible to use whatever connection parameters are available in the current environment, without having to maintain a config file just to map variables to config settings.
+Enforcing a structure for database connection details (even with a multi-environment config file) can cause problems when working with others, or across environments.
+Overrides make it possible to use whatever connection parameters are available in the current environment, without having to maintain a config file just to map variables to config settings.

 ::: tip
 If you are working with others and your `.env` isn’t checked in to version control (it probably shouldn’t be!), make sure you have a way of communicating what options are required to get your application running!
-A `.env.example` file is a great place to store keys + comments, without exposing secrets—and it lets you simply copy the file when spinning up a new environment.
+A `.env.example` file is a great place to store keys and comments, without exposing secrets—and it lets you simply copy the file when spinning up a new environment.
 :::

 ## Using Configured Values